 Leah Rubinsky is a 2022-2023 Society of Scholars Fellow and a 2022-2023 Digital Humanities Summer Fellow.

-Jasmine Mahmoud is Assistant Professor of Theatre History and Performance Studies at the University of Washington, with an affiliate appointment in Art History.
+Jasmine Mahmoud is Assistant Professor of Theatre History and Performance Studies at the University of Washington, with affiliate appointments in Art History and Comparative History of Ideas.

 Sonia De La Cruz is an Assistant Professor in Communication and Media Production at the University of Washington, Tacoma.
 Her scholarship centers on media for social justice, international and development communication, and critical media practice.

-Andreas P. Bassett is a doctoral candidate in the Department of English at the University of Washington, where he studies early modern literature and book history.
-His specific research interests include Elizabethan and Jacobean drama and the print industry of early modern London.
+Andreas P. Bassett is a doctoral candidate in the Department of English at the University of Washington in Seattle, WA, where he studies early modern literature and book history.

 Sarah Moore is a doctoral candidate at the University of Washington, where she studies late medieval romance and early modern drama.